Quick hit: Your employee rewards program is a critical part of your employee experience. Here are 5 best practices for employee rewards programs:

 You can also track the relationship between the amount you spend on rewards and key metrics like engagement, retention, absenteeism, or productivity.
 This helps you see the before/after impact of your program.

-3. Tie rewards to real-time recognition
+3. Tie employee rewards to real-time recognition

-4. Incorporate team rewards
+4. Incorporate team rewards into employee rewards

 “Group reward systems not only produce superior group performance – in most cases, they also produce the best performing individuals.”